XuJiandong/serde_molecule/README.md

 It is not recommended to use HashMap because its key-value pairs are stored in arbitrary order.

+## Union with customized id
+For molecule union with customized id, see [example with EnumCustomizedId](./tests/src/new/test1.rs).

 ## Example
 Here is an example of [CKB types](./tests/src/ckb_types.rs)